-SECTION 8.17 COMPLIANCE WITH LAWS.
+Section 8.17 Compliance with Laws.
 Grantee shall perform and complete the Grant Project in full compliance with all applicable laws, statutes, rules, ordinances, and regulations issued by any federal, state, or local political subdivisions having jurisdiction over the Grant Project.

-SECTION 8.18 USE OF CONTRACTORS.
+Section 8.18 Use of Contractors.

 - A. Grantee may enter into agreements with contractors or other entities to perform Grant Project activities.
 However, Grantee retains responsibility for performance of the Grant Project.
 The use of such agreements or contracts does not relieve Grantee from any of its obligations under this Agreement. - B. If Grantee engages any contractors to perform any part of the Grant Project activities, the contract for such services shall include the following provisions, and Grantee shall require any contractors to include these following provisions in any subcontract: (Note: these requirements are in addition to other requirements for such contracts set forth in this Agreement.) - 1.
 The contractor must maintain all records and provide all reporting as required by this Agreement. - 2.
-For any construction related activities, the contractor must defend, indemnify, and save harmless Grantor from all claims, suits, demands, damages, judgments, costs, interest, and expenses arising out of or by reason of the performance of the contracted work, to the extent caused by any negligent act or omission of the contractor, including negligent acts or omissions of its employees, subcontractors, or anyone for whose acts any of them may be liable.
+The contractor must defend, indemnify, and save harmless Grantor from all claims, suits, demands, damages, judgments, costs, interest, and expenses arising out of or by reason of the performance of the contracted work, caused in whole or in part by any negligent act or omission of the contractor, including negligent acts or omissions of its employees, subcontractors, or anyone for whose acts any of them may be liable. - 3.
+The contractor must provide and maintain insurance in amounts and types of coverage appropriate to the contracted work and naming Grantor as an additional insured, and provide to Grantee prior to commencement of the contracted work a certificate of insurance evidencing such insurance coverage. - 4.
+The contractor must be an independent contractor for the purposes of completing the contracted work. - 5.
+The contractor must acknowledge that the contract between Grantee and the contractor does not create any contractual relationship between Grantor and the contractor. - 6.
+The contractor shall perform and complete the Grant Project in full compliance with this Agreement and all applicable laws, statutes, rules, ordinances, and regulations issued by any federal, state, or local political subdivisions having jurisdiction over the Grant Project.